Bon Dimanche: supporting the agroecological transition of the dairy industry

 Among them, specialized organic retailers (GSS Bio) such as Biocoop and La Vie Claire, who are competing with general retailers, are in strong demand for organic AND local products, as demonstrated by the latest Naturalia advertising campaign.

-Local products take over.
+Local products are taking over.

 Consumers are increasingly interested in local products.